ngocpham1994x/iRecipe/i1_worksheet.md

 View complete description of a recipe : [ViewCompleteDescriptionOfARecipe](https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/issues/22) <br />
 View recipe estimate time : [ViewRecipeEstimateTime](https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/issues/8) <br />
 View recipe ingredients : [ViewRecipeIngredients](https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/issues/10) <br />
+features/user stories, logic layer was complete but GUI was not in given period of time.
+So these features was pushed for Iteration2.